heray1990/AlgorithmVisualization/README.md

 ![insertion_sort](https://raw.githubusercontent.com/heray1990/AlgorithmVisualization/master/images/insertion_sort.png)

 Download [src/visual_insertion_sort.py](https://github.com/heray1990/AlgorithmVisualization/blob/master/src/visual_insertion_sort.py) and run it in Linux.
-You will see how insertion sort works.
+You will see how Insertion Sort works.

 Run the command `python visual_insertion_sort.py -n 50`, you will get the animation as follow.